venescu/caseygram/README.md

 ```
 get_random_string(50, chars)
 ```
-  **and lastly**
+  **and then**
 ```
 quit()
 ```

-8. Copy this result and in your petsygram/petsygram/setting.py file replace
+8. Copy this result and in your caseygram/caseygram/settings.py file replace
 ```
 SECRET_KEY = os.environ.get('DJANGO_SECRET_KEY')
 ```